 * There is a plexi-glass shield around Pete’s drum kit.
 Many venues have these, and they are easy to rent.
 Burma owns one for shows we drive to.
 The sound of a snare-drum hit is one of the worst types for the ear.
 The fast attack comes too quick for the ear to defend itself by closing down a bit, so the ear closes too late.
 Then there is no residual volume so the ear opens up again.
 Then the attack comes too fast to adapt to, etc. etc. etc. Bad news for the ears.

-* At concerts, I do not stand directly in front of the stage (like I so loved to do as a teenager) or the PA system.
+* At concerts, I do not stand directly in front of the stage to see bands (like I so loved to do as a teenager) or the PA system.

 Potentially helpful ideas if you have tinnitus: